ruuda/rcl/docs/syntax.md

       flavor = "sweet";
     }

-Note, the empty collection `{}` is a set, not a record.
+Note, the empty collection `{}` is a dict, not a set.
-TODO: It _has_ to be a record, because in json it is a record.
-Need to fix!

 ## Sets

 Sets are surrounded by `{}` and work otherwise the same as lists.
-The empty collection `{}` is a set, not a record.
 The following list contains two identical sets:

     [
       {"Apple", "Pear"},
       {"Apple", "Pear", "Apple"},
     ]

+Note, the empty collection `{}` is a dict, not a set.
+There is currently no literal for the empty set.
+It is possible to work around this using
+comprehensions:

+    // An empty set.
+    {for x in []: x}

 ## Let bindings